Posted on October 16, 2020 by Chloe

 There’s actually so many ways to create positive impact – big and small – that will resonate with you.
 You might volunteer, or take action on an issue in your school or wider community.
 You could make a change by educating yourself on Slow Fashion or how we can take action for Climate Change – there are so many ways we can make a difference.

 2020 has been a really hectic year, and if you’re feeling wobbly please do seek support – from your friends or professionally.
-Breathing energy into the causes and ideas we care about is so rewarding, but also remember that you need to fit our own oxygen mask first!
+Taking social action to support our mental health and breathe energy into the causes and ideas we care about is so rewarding, but also remember that you need to fit our own oxygen mask first!

 If you’re going through a rough time at the moment we’ve listed a bunch of free resources from credible organisations to support you.
 Get support here.